 Hello, I’m Carole West

-A simple person living in the countryside of North Texas with my husband Robert.
-We were called to the land in 2009 so we bought a small farm that restored our lives.
+A simple person living in the countryside of northeast Texas with my husband Robert.

-I enjoy sharing the skills I’ve learned that compliment gardening, homesteading, and my favorite raising quail.
-Oh, and I really love to build creative projects.
+We’re in the process of establishing a Tiny Homestead Community where I enjoy sharing skills that compliment gardening, homesteading and my favorite raising quail.
+Oh, and I really enjoy building.

 A good day for me would be tinkering in the garden or working beside Robert clearing land.

 Why I Started Garden Up Green

 Garden Up Green began in 2014 when we lived on our farm, focusing on uncomplicated gardening advice I learned from my Italian grandmother.

 Grandma was a sweet lady who raised her family during the depression and gardened into her 90’s.